dotnet/AspNetCore.Docs/aspnetcore/web-api/http-repl.md

 Navigation Commands:
-The REPL allows you to navigate your URL space and focus on specific APIS that you are working on.
+The REPL allows you to navigate your URL space and focus on specific APIs that you are working on.

 set base       Set the base URI. e.g. `set base http://locahost:5000` set swagger    Set the URI, relative to your base if set, of the Swagger document for this API. e.g. `set swagger /swagger/v1/swagger.json`